quantmind/pulsar/docs/source/design.rst

 The Theory
 ~~~~~~~~~~~~~~~~~
 The actor model is the cornerstone of the Erlang programming language.
-Python has very few implementation and all of them seems quite limited in scope.
+Python has very few implementation and all of them seem quite limited in scope.

 .. epigraph::